Phileosopher/commonplace/success-5_persevering.md

 Without rest, we lose motivation on large projects:

+- Things that hurt us only make us stronger if we heal from them.
 - We find motivation when we see results from our abilities that match what we desire.
 - Unless we start seeing results, we can often become discouraged and give up.